xinwenfu/GenCyber/Python/README.md

 ```
 #!/usr/bin/python
 ```
-- We need to make the Python file executable using the following command
+- We need to go into the folder where the script file is saved and make the Python file executable using the following command
 ```
 chmod u+x basics.py
 ```